Ziganteros/today_events_crawler/README.md

 # today_events_crawler

 this is a simple architecture that does a simple action:
-- a client make a call on a server
+- client makes a call on the server
-- the server scrapes wikipedia getting events happened in current date
+- the server scrapes wikipedia getting events happened in the current date
-- then server send back to client the list of events
+- then server sends back to the client the list of events

-there is no reason to use this software, just go on wikipedia and digit current date in searching bar.
+If you want to save time don't use this software, just go on wikipedia and digit current date in searching bar. :-)